lukasgarbas/nlp-text-emotion/README.md

 ## Combined dataset

-Dataset was combined from dailydialog, isear, and emotion-stimulus to create a balanced dataset with 6 labels: joy, sad, anger, fear, disgust, surprise and neutral.
+Dataset was combined from dailydialog, isear, and emotion-stimulus to create a balanced dataset with 5 labels: joy, sad, anger, fear, and neutral.
 The texts mainly consist of short messages and dialog utterances.

 # Experiments